 8. Square glazed nails

 Not into rounded edges?
 Give the girliness of your glazed nails an edge with a square shape.
 The neutral shade means they look super neat.

-9. Glazed nails with graphic lines
+9. Glazed nails with swirls

 The addition of nail art gives these simple glazed nails an extra talking point.
-The delicate swirling pattern in neutral white is subtle enough that it won’t steal focus, keeping things suitably chic.
+The delicate swirling watercolor nails-like pattern in neutral white is subtle enough that it won’t steal focus, keeping things suitably chic.

 10. Glazed nails with extra swirls

 Vibrant swirls make for an extra fancy manicure.
 Unless you’re something of an artist, this would be fiddly to recreate at home, so look instead to transfers or treat yourself to a professional mani.

 Sign up to our free daily email for the latest royal and entertainment news, interesting opinion, expert advice on styling and beauty trends, and no-nonsense guides to the health and wellness questions you want answered.